xav-b/taskbook/build.md

 - Recurring tasks/habits: shall we use `@Tuesday`, ... and just have a command that automatically to today todo
-- Support task scheduling (should show up by themselves on the right day).
 - `begin` and `focus` could track time
 - Use estimates to compute unreasonable timeline (in the footer)
 - log of everything that had been done (with auto timing)